DORIAN CRAWFORD, PSYD

 In addition to consulting regularly, previous experiences of supervising mental health students and working for a decade as an Adjunct Professor at William James College, teaching a core course on consultation, collaboration and community partnerships, inform her clinical perspective.

-Over two decades of experience working in the mental health field forms the foundation of clinical expertise Dorian uses to offer the most comprehensive and clinically informed assessments possible.
+Almost three decades of experience working in the mental health field forms the foundation of clinical expertise Dorian uses to offer the most comprehensive and clinically informed assessments possible.
 Her background and years of practice mean she sees clients as people first, not just a set of data points.
 Everyone has a unique and profound story to tell, and her hope is that neuropsychological testing can help clarify and identify areas of strength and challenge.

 Her clinical interests include neuropsychological testing, disabilities and assessment, and specialized consultation on high-risk behaviors.